 Getting an annual flu vaccine is the first and best way to protect yourself and your family from the flu.
 Flu vaccination can reduce flu illnesses, doctors’ visits, and missed work and school due to flu, as well as prevent flu-related hospitalizations.
 In 2017, a study in Pediatrics was the first of its kind to show that flu vaccination also significantly reduced a child’s risk of dying from influenza.
 The more people who get vaccinated, the more people will be protected from flu, including older people, very young children, pregnant women, and people with certain long-term health conditions who are more vulnerable to serious flu complications.

-Among the many other tidbits of flu vaccine misinformation the article trumpets are the claims that the 2018 variant of the vaccine is only 10 percent effective (false: the CDC says that figure came from Australia and was an interim estimate of its effectiveness against one flu strain only) and that it “may be responsible for spreading serious cases of influenza” (false: the CDC says flu vaccines cannot cause or spread influenza).
+Among the many other tidbits of flu vaccine misinformation the article trumpeted were the claims that the 2018 variant of the vaccine was only 10 percent effective (false: the CDC said that figure came from Australia and was an interim estimate of its effectiveness against one flu strain only) and that it "may be responsible for spreading serious cases of influenza" (false: the CDC says flu vaccines cannot cause or spread influenza).